The List Widget is available in software versions from AIMMS 4.74 onwards.

 indexListGroupOrder and the ListGroupSpecification set with the index

 indexListGroupSpec.
-This string parameter is used to define the number of list groups, their respective titles and tooltips.
-The values of this string parameter may be initialized in the Initial Data attribute, in a procedure or manually, by right clicking the string parameter and clicking on the Data option in order to open its data page.
+It is used to define the number of list groups, their respective titles and their tooltips.
+The values of this string parameter may be initialized in the Initial Data attribute, in a procedure or manually, by right clicking it in the AIMMS Model Explorer and clicking on the Data option in order to open its data page.
 There you can add the details for the list groups, their titles and their tooltips:

 The values in the example above indicate that there are 3 list groups.